sf-wdi-31/angular-services-training/readme.md

     ```

 3. Fire up your server:
-  * If you haven't already, run `budo app.js --open` from the Terminal (make sure you're in your application's root directory).
+  * If you haven't already, run `budo app.js --open --pushstate` from the Terminal (make sure you're in your application's root directory).
   * Your app should be running on `10.0.1.10:9966` (or similar), and you should see `Home!`.

 4. Use a template file instead of a string: